CynthiaYXZ/python_tutorial/README.md

 2. Save the change

+3. Commit it first in source control and add notes about the change made

-3. Push your file through "source control"
+4. Push through "source control" to finally launch it on Github